awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

       <Status>Enabled</Status>
       <Transition>
         <Days>0</Days>
-        <StorageClass>S3 Glacier</StorageClass>
+        <StorageClass>S3 Glacier Flexible Retrieval</StorageClass>
       </Transition>
     </Rule>
   </LifecycleConfiguration>
   ```
 + You can specify zero or one key name prefix and zero or more object tags in a filter\.
-The following example code applies the S3 Lifecycle rule to a subset of objects with the `tax/` key prefix and to objects that have two tags with a specific key and value\.
-When you specify more than one filter, you must include the `AND` as shown \(Amazon S3 applies a logical `AND` to combine the specified filter conditions\)\.
+The following example code applies the S3 Lifecycle rule to a subset of objects with the `tax/` key prefix and to objects that have two tags with specific key and value\.
+When you specify more than one filter, you must include the `<And>` element as shown \(Amazon S3 applies a logical `AND` to combine the specified filter conditions\)\.

   ```
   ...